KubernetesBeginner90 min

 Pod

-• Containers in a pod are scheduled on the same node
+• All containers in a pod are co-located on the same node

 Deployment